marcosmoura/ynab-sync-investments/README.md

 A lightweight, self-hosted application that automatically syncs investment portfolio values to YNAB using real-time market data.
 No database required - operates entirely with in-memory storage and external config files.

+Please note that most of this code was generated with AI, powered by Claude Sonnet 4.

 ## 🚀 Features

 - **File-Based Configuration**: Uses external YAML config files for investment holdings